alsyundawy/Chromium-hardening/Browser settings/flags.md

 Fo [force Chrome to use DoH](https://bugs.chromium.org/p/chromium/issues/detail?id=799753#c8) add the following shortcut path:
 * `--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/https%3A%2F%2F1.1.1.1%2Fdns-query/method/POST`

 This example will configure Chrome to use Cloudflares DoH server.
 To test if DoH is working or not, check the [https://1.1.1.1/help](https://1.1.1.1/help) url.

+### Fooling the NTP to increase the Browser performance and to gain some (questionable) privacy benefit

+There is some traffic caused for NTP lookups, this can be disabled with the following trick:
+* Change your default search engine to "Startpage" and remove all other search engines in your lists.
+* Enable or disable the following flags `Enable using the Google local NTP`, `Enable doodles on the local NTP` (disable), `Enable search suggestions on the local NTP` (disable), `Top Sites from Site Engagement` (disable), `Disable minimum for server-side tile suggestions on NTP` (disable) & `Enable promos on the local NTP` (disable).